justids/Sky-Barley/README.md

 In this project, Our team showed that VQAE method can approximate MLAE with small error, Variational Quantum Amplitude Estimation [1] and (2) using the All of our codes are exploited cuQuantum and Quantum Optimized Device Architecture (QODA) provided by NVIDIA.

 ### File Description
-2023 QHack Open Hackathon(Sky Barley).pdf: Summary of the VQAE project.
+- 2023 QHack Open Hackathon(Sky Barley).pdf: Summary of the VQAE project.

-QAE_with_MLAE.ipynb: Implemented MLAE with pennylane library.
+- QAE_with_MLAE.ipynb: Implemented MLAE with pennylane library.
 Also we have used lightning.gpu device which uses cuQuantum SDK.
-Oracle_qoda.py: We have used QODA library to simulate quantum circuit.
+- Oracle_qoda.py: We have used QODA library to simulate quantum circuit.

-VQAE: Implemented VQAE with pennylane library.
+- VQAE.ipynb: Implemented VQAE with pennylane library.
 Also we have used lightning.gpu device which uses cuQuantum SDK.
-VQAE2: Implemented VQAE with other cost systems.
+- VQAE2.ipynb: Implemented VQAE with other cost systems.